 What Is Signaling In Economics

-Nov 20, 2025 · 11 min read
+11 min read

 Imagine you're at a job interview, dressed impeccably, armed with a polished resume, and ready to impress.
-You're not just showcasing your skills; you're signaling to the employer that you're competent, reliable, and a perfect fit for the company.
+Even so, you're not just showcasing your skills; you're signaling to the employer that you're competent, reliable, and a perfect fit for the company.
 This everyday scenario mirrors the core concept of signaling in economics, where individuals or entities convey information to others through actions that are costly or difficult to imitate.

 Main Subheading